antoinemcgrath/users-specific_topical_retweeter/README.md

 Will cause your API associate twitter account to start retweeting.
 A list of tweets scanned (and retweeted if positive for your keywords) will be appended to tweet_id_cachelist.txt this list will prevent the script from rescanning and retweeting those tweets the next time you run the script.

+THANK YOU Sunglight Foundation and Sunlight labs for the seed list of congressmembers twitter accounts: http://politwoops.sunlightfoundation.com/
+It was used to start the list representatives_twitter_accounts.txt additional campagin accounts and congressional candidate accounts have been added to the list.